-In case the guarantee is provided to cover the debt incurred as a result of release for free circulation (including centralised clearance), the guarantee has to be valid only in the MS where the said declaration is lodged (Article 87(1)UCC).
-Given the fact that in such a case, the guarantee is only valid in one MS it is compulsory that it covers at least the customs duties.
+In case the guarantee is provided to cover the debt incurred as a result of release for free circulation (including centralised clearance), the guarantee has to be valid at least in the MS where the said declaration is lodged (Article 87(1)UCC).
+A guarantee which is valid only for the declarations lodged in a single Member State shall cover at least the amount of the customs duties.
 However, it is up to the MS where the declaration is lodged to decide if the guarantee has to cover also the "other charges" or not.
 In case of centralised clearance, the COG (MS where the customs declaration for release for free circulation is lodged) may consult the other MS (where the goods are imported) to decide if the other charges will be included in the reference amount.